babelouest/iddawc/API.md

 ### Build and run token requests and parse results

-If you need to execute a request in the token endpoint, to get a refresh token from a code or refresh a token for example,
+To execute a request in the token endpoint, get a refresh token from a code or refresh a token,

 ```C
 /**